Remote

 Technical Overview

-Double-storey side extensions are common on detached properties but are highly sensitive in planning terms due to their impact on street character.
-When considering house extension designs, it’s important to adhere to building regulations drawings as these will guide the approval process.
+Double-storey side extensions are frequently found on detached properties, but they are highly sensitive in planning terms due to their effect on street character.
+When exploring house extension plans, it's essential to follow building regulations drawings, as these will guide the approval process for your architectural design.

 Planning Considerations

-These extensions require full planning permission and are assessed heavily on:
+These extensions require full planning permission and are evaluated rigorously based on:

-Utilizing online architectural plans can also help ensure that your design meets all necessary criteria.
+Utilizing online architectural plans can also assist in ensuring that your design adheres to all necessary criteria, including those for permitted development.

 Double storey side extension illustrating setbacks, roof step down and boundary offsets